A reader asks:

 In the short term, the way you earn credibility with your team is market expertise.
 Your development peers will likely attempt to pull you into design and specifications but that’s the life you left behind.
 Longer term, market expertise will help you communicate with the rest of the organization.
 You’ll be able to tell stories of how real customers use the product to solve real-world problems.

 You already have strong technical expertise.
 Now you’ll want to expand your skills in market, domain, and business.
-For more on the four types of expertise, read my (free) ebook: Product Management Expertise.

 Pictures courtesy of pictofigo.